BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

 # GET /api/mobile/orgunits/changes/?app_id=..

 API to list all the change requests for the authorized user.
-Used by admin in the web UI.
+Used the mobile application users to keep track of the changes made to their change requests.

 ## Permissions